To provide a construction service in the ACT, you will need a licence.

 Licences and experience

-- advanced sanitary drainer's licence
+- Holds a sanitary plumber and advanced sanitary drainer's licence

 Interstate licence holders